greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/operations/environmental-management/procedure-for-waste-management-and-recycling-at-events.md

 ---
-title: Procedure for Waste Management and Recycling at events
+title: Procedure For Waste Management And Recycling At Events
 linkTitle: Procedure for Waste Management and Recycling at events
 date: '2025-05-06T02:19:00Z'
 weight: 1